-This recipe is really nice because first, it’s easy to put together.
+This recipe for grilled Caesar salad is really nice because first, it’s easy to put together.
 Second, it calls for anchovy paste (anchovies are included in traditional Caesar salad dressing) which adds a great flavor and the paste format is convenient to use.
 Third, the dressing doesn’t have egg in it — something else I’m not really fond of about Caesar dressing.
 I know the addition of lemon juice is what makes the raw egg safe to eat, but it still creeps me out.

 This is a really nice summer salad.
 Almost everything about putting it together is convenient, from grilling the bread to use for the croutons to grilling an entire head of Romaine to the anchovy paste used in the dressing.
 It’s light, slightly smokey and best of all, YOU’RE in control of the dressing.

 Recipe for Grilled Caesar Salad and Dressing